grafana/grafana/docs/sources/basics/exemplars.md

 An exemplar is a specific trace representative of a repeated pattern of data in a given time interval.
 It helps you identify higher cardinality metadata from specific events within time series data.

-Suppose your company’s website is experiencing a surge in traffic volumes.
-While more than eighty percent of the users are able to access the website in under two seconds, some users are experiencing a higher than normal response time resulting in bad user experience.
-To identify the factors that are contributing to the latency, you have to compare a trace for a fast response against a trace for a slow response.
-Given the vast amount of data in a typical production environment, it will be extremely laborious and time consuming effort.
+Suppose your company website is experiencing a surge in traffic volumes.
+While more than eighty percent of the users are able to access the website in under two seconds, some users are experiencing a higher than normal response time resulting in bad user experience

+To identify the factors that are contributing to the latency, you must compare a trace for a fast response against a trace for a slow response.
+Given the vast amount of data in a typical production environment, it will be extremely laborious and time-consuming effort.

 Use exemplars to help isolate problems within your data distribution by pin-pointing query traces exhibiting high latency within a time interval.
 Once you localize the latency problem to a few exemplar traces, you can combine it with additional system based information or location properties to perform a root cause analysis faster, leading to quick resolutions to performance issues.